ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Configuration file:

-Observability can be enabled from the configuration.
-An example configuration that starts metrics monitoring and distributed tracing with default configurations is given below.
+Observability of Ballerina service can also be enabled from the configuration.
+Create a configuration file such as `ballerina.conf` and add the below configuration that starts metrics monitoring and distributed tracing with default settings.

 ```
 [b7a.observability.metrics]